clean-code-craft-tcq-1/test-for-analytics-karippalrohith/README.md

 1. Write trend into PDF when continious 30 readings are increasing
 1. Ensure trend is not recorded into PDF when continious 29 readings are increasing and the 30th reading is low compared to previous
 1. Check whether the PDF report is created when data is passed to it
-1. Check whether the mail is triggered when a new PDF is stored in the server
+1. Check whether the notification is triggered when a new PDF is stored in the server
-1. Check whether mail is triggered when a week/month is elapsed
+1. Check whether notification is triggered when a week/month is elapsed
+1. Check whether the PDF report have relevant data when a new report is created.